 Dry dog food is especially risky, as its fats can often oxidize and go bad or expose you to infections such as E. coli and salmonella.
 On the other hand, canned dog foods are generally safer, as they’re prepared using a high enough heat to kill most foodborne pathogens.

 However, caution should be applied in both cases, as consuming dog food for more than a month can even lead to death in some extreme cases.

 Healthy adults can safely consume dog food for survival for up to a month without suffering significant adverse effects.
 However, children, the elderly, pregnant women, and those with pre-existing health conditions should avoid consuming dog food at all costs.

 It’s important to note that all the tips and advice in this article are based on the presumption that the reader is a healthy adult.
 These individuals have the best chances of consuming dog food for up to a month without suffering severe health-related consequences.

 However, this isn’t true of all demographics.
 For example, children and the elderly should avoid consuming dog food at all costs, as their immune systems are significantly weaker, leaving them much more exposed to foodborne illnesses.

 Moreover, dog foods may pose a choking hazard to small children, as they’re often chunky and hard to chew and swallow.
-Therefore, keep this in mind when thinking of giving your child dog food for survival, especially if the product in question is dry kibble.
+Therefore, keep this in mind when considering giving your child dog food for survival, especially if the product is dry kibble.